alexa-samples/skill-sample-nodejs-fact/instructions/customize-skill-content.md

 1.  **New data.** You will need to provide a set of facts for your topic.
 We recommend a minimum of 25, but a total closer to 100 offers a better experience.

-    1. Open your code file in the online editor: **index.js.**
+    1. Open your code file in the online editor: `index.js`

-    2. Search for the comment **"TODO: Replace this data with your own."**  This is the data for our skill.
+    2. Search for the comment **`TODO: Replace this data with your own.`**  This is the data for our skill.
 You can see that it is a simple list of facts.

     3. Update the facts with new facts, or quotes, jokes, etc.